The Garments

 Is the fitting discreet?

 Always.
-Everything is one-on-one and by appointment, in a quiet room — the discretion the community expects, father to son.
+Everything is one-on-one and by appointment, behind a closed door, with the discretion the community expects, father to son.

 Begin